Dragonheart 3: The Sorcerer's Curse: Plot

 Gareth convinces the group to head towards the wall, and Rhonu tells Traevor to gather the clans opposing Brude.
 Traveling with Rhonu and Lorne, the trio has to journey on foot after accidentally destroying an egg; Drago unsuccessfully tries teaching Gareth how to shadow-jump along the way.
 Lorne tells Gareth and Rhonu that Brude cast the Sorcerer's Curse on Drago, and Drago will be under Brude's control by the full moon.
 While attempting to rescue a group of the painted clan's prisoners, Gareth shows bravery, briefly freeing Drago from the curse before Brude recasts it.
 After Gareth sacrifices one of the dragon eggs and shadow-jumps to safety, the trio escapes Brude and the clan.
-Before reaching the wall, Gareth confesses to Drago that he is not a knight and the South has no respect for King Arthur's Old Code; however, Drago still considers Gareth his friend before leaving for Brude's location.
+Before reaching the wall, Gareth confesses to Drago that he is not a knight and the South has no respect for King Arthur's Old Code, but Drago still considers Gareth his friend before leaving for Brude's location.

 Reaching the gate, Gareth, Lorne, and Rhonu get arrested, and the dragon eggs seized upon learning of the Painted clan heading towards the wall.
 Drago, now under Brude's control, and the Painted tribe attack at the full moon, but Lorne's magic helps Gareth and Rhonu escape.
 As Gareth disrupts the sale of the dragon eggs and battles Sir Horsa to protect them, his brave act frees Drago, who then aids both the soldiers and the northern clans led by Traevor.
 Gareth slays Sir Horsa while Rhonu battles and kills Brude, although she herself is fatally wounded.
 With Brude dead and Drago free, the remainder of the Painted tribe retreats.
 After the battle, Gareth tends to Rhonu, who is saved by an unhatched dragon sharing its heart with her.
 Gareth becomes a knight and the settlement's leader, with peace achieved between the North and South as Hadrian's Wall is renamed the Dragon's Gate.
 Gareth and Rhonu express their love for each other, and the baby dragon that saved Rhonu begins hatching.